JustinShawAhn/SQL50/README.md

 * Medium - 1193.
 Monthly Transactions I
 * Medium - 1174.
 Immediate Food Delivery II
 * Easy - 1141.
 User Activity for the Past 30 Days I
+* Very Easy - 596.
+Classes With at Least 5 Students

 #### Problems with `HAVING`
+* Very Easy - 596.
+Classes With at Least 5 Students